quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Using the BXDs with *D* genotypes at `rs27509845`, we identified a locus on chromosome 6 that was significantly associated with mutation spectrum variation (Figure {@fig:distance-results}b; maximum adjusted cosine distance of 3.68e-3 at marker `rs46276051`; position 111.27 Mbp in GRCm38/mm10 coordinates).
 This signal was specific to BXDs with *D* genotypes at the `rs27509845` locus, as we did not observe any new mutator loci after performing an IHD scan using BXDs with *B* genotypes at `rs27509845` (Figure @fig:distance-results-conditioned).
-We also performed QTL scans for the fraction of each 1-mer mutation type using the same mutation data, but none produced a genome-wide significant log-odds score at any locus (Figure {@fig:qtl-scans}; *Materials and Methods*).
+We also performed QTL scans for the fractions of each 1-mer mutation type using the same mutation data, but none produced a genome-wide significant log-odds score at any locus (Figure {@fig:qtl-scans}; *Materials and Methods*).

 We queried the region surrounding the top marker on chromosome 6 (+/- 5 Mbp) and discovered 63 protein-coding genes, of which five were annotated with a Gene Ontology [@PMID:10802651;@PMID:33290552] term related to "DNA repair": *Fancd2*, *Mbd4*, *Ogg1*, *Rad18*, and *Setmar*.
 Of these, only three harbored nonsynonymous differences between the parental C57BL/6J and DBA/2J strains (Table @tbl:nonsyn-diffs).